Kandi Burruss Finances: ‘RHOA’ Star Selling Many More Sex Toys Thanks To The Show?

-Kandi Burruss takes her business very seriously and it sounds like she has plenty of projects on the go these days.
+Kandi Burruss takes her business very seriously, and it sounds like she has plenty of projects on the go these days.
 While Burruss was working hard in the music industry when she first started filming The Real Housewives of Atlanta, things have shifted for her.
 Kandi may still be working in the music industry, but she’s showcasing companies that could be financially rewarding for her.
-On the show, Burruss is working on her new restaurant, her sex-toy line, and even a possible baby line that includes toys, gadgets and clothing.
+On the show, Burruss is working on her new restaurant, her sex-toy line, and even a possible baby line that includes toys, gadgets, and clothing.
 And Kandi was thrilled that Sunday’s episode was all about business.

 According to a new Instagram post, Kandi Burruss is now revealing that she did very well when it came to the camp that Phaedra Parks had put together to help the children of the Flint water crisis.
 Phaedra wanted to do something good for the children, so she set up a spot where people could buy their products.
 Kandi was selling her Bedroom Kandi line, Kenya Moore was selling her haircare line, and Sheree Whitfield was selling her t-shirts.
 And rather than focus on drama, Burruss revealed that she’s happy about the show focusing on business for once.